S. S. Van Dine

 S. S. Van Dine (also styled S.S.
-Van Dine) is the pseudonym used by American art critic Willard Huntington Wright (October 15, 1888 – April 11, 1939) when he wrote detective novels.
-Wright was active in avant-garde cultural circles in pre-World War I New York, and under the pseudonym (which he originally used to conceal his identity) he created the fictional detective Philo Vance, a sleuth and aesthete who first appeared in books in the 1920s, then in films and on the radio.
+Van Dine) is the pen name used by American art critic Willard Huntington Wright (October 15, 1888 – April 11, 1939) when he wrote detective novels.
+Wright was active in avant-garde cultural circles in pre–World War I New York, and under the pen name (which he originally used to conceal his identity) he created the fictional detective Philo Vance, a sleuth and aesthete who first appeared in books in the 1920s, then in films and on the radio.

 Early life

 Willard Huntington Wright was born to Archibald Davenport Wright and Annie Van Vranken Wright on October 15, 1888, in Charlottesville, Virginia.
 His younger brother, Stanton Macdonald-Wright, became a respected painter, one of the first American abstract artists, and co-founder (with Morgan Russell) of the school of modern art known as "Synchromism".
 Willard and Stanton were raised in Santa Monica, California, where their father owned a hotel.
 Willard, a largely self-taught writer, attended St. Vincent College, Pomona College, and Harvard University without graduating.
 In 1907, he married Katharine Belle Boynton of Seattle, Washington; they had one child, Beverley.
 He abandoned Katherine and Beverley early in their marriage.
 Katharine was granted a divorce in October 1930. he married for a second time in October 1930.
 His second wife was Eleanor Rulapaugh, known professionally as Claire De Lisle, a portrait painter and socialite.